Miguel Rojas Player Props: Dodgers vs. Giants

 Giants Pitching Rankings (2022)

-- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.
+- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.
+- The Giants had the 15th-ranked team ERA among all league pitching staffs (3.89).

 - Giants pitchers combined to surrender 132 home runs (0.8 per game), the first-fewest in baseball.

-- The Giants will look to Webb (0-2) in his third start of the season.
+- The Giants will send Wood (0-0) to the mound for his second start of the season.

-- The righty last appeared on Wednesday against the Chicago White Sox, when he tossed five innings, allowing four earned runs while giving up nine hits.
+- In his last time out on Thursday, the left-hander threw three innings against the Chicago White Sox, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.